walterra/kibana-milestones-vis/README.md

 To get a version of this plugin which is compatible with your version of Kibana, have a look at the releases page on GitHub: https://github.com/walterra/kibana-milestones-vis/releases

 The releases of this plugin are synced with Kibana's release cycle.
 In the "Assets" section of each release you'll find a zipped build of the plugin which you can use.
-These zip files are named in the following way: `kibana_milestones_vis-<plugin-version>.zip`.
+These zip files are named in the following way: `kibanaMilestonesVis-<plugin-version>.zip`.
 The `plugin-version` should match the version of Kibana you're using.

 ### General Installation Pattern